BernardLerring/ALotToSwap/README.md

 - The idea for the masonry style photo layout on the Pictures page and the hero image animation were inspired by the CI Love Running walkthrough project.

+### Personal Development

+- I am aware that h1 headings should not be used beyond the very first heading as brought up as a warning in my W3C validation of my index.html file.
+If I was to change them to h2 headings at this late stage, I would have to change all h2 headings to h3 and so on, along with all their associated CSS stylings.

+- It would appear that through reaching out on the Slack channel, that there was an issue with GitHub that caused a grafted git history to appear on my repository around the time I was editing some of my code and my ReadMe.MD.

 ### Thanks

+- Dave H from the Slack Community for helping me sort out my issues with GitHub.

 - My Partner for being my UX companion for the site and for helping test it for me.